Jason Kenney's office scripted op-ed and speaking notes for head of 'expert panel' on Alberta's finances

 We're informed that about 300 officials from the Alberta environment and parks ministry were summoned to the confusingly-named but provincially-owned Federal Building in Edmonton Tuesday to receive new marching orders, presumably straight from the office of Environment Minister Jason Nixon.

-To wit, differing views about the UCP Government's land management and resource exploitation philosophy are no longer welcome, and ministry staff, regardless of qualifications, are expected to implement decisions of the government with no backchat.
+To wit, differing views about the UCP government's land management and resource exploitation philosophy are no longer welcome, and ministry staff, regardless of qualifications, are expected to implement decisions of the government with no backchat.

 If anything was written down, it doesn't seem to have been handed out to the assembled civil servants, many of whom are said not to have been very happy.